 Think of it like this as I did 5+ years ago when I started the process, I had ZERO from the VA (ie except exactly where you may be right now as a VA PG-6 due to the Gulf War).
 No VHIC Card, No http://va.gov or My Healthy Vet login.

 So basically, you have everything to gain and nothing to lose.
 So WHO CARES how long the VA process takes.
-As soon as you file your claim, all of the pay is retro-active for your eventual rating to your claim date.
+As soon as you file your claim, all of the pay is retro-active for your eventual rating to your initial claim date.
 So DON'T SWEAT IT!!!

 Just be patient, follow the process and it will take its path.